Itsy Docs

 Order Status

 • Draft -- You're building the order.
 Nothing is confirmed yet.
-This is the starting state for all orders.
+This is the starting state for internally created orders.

 • Pending -- The order is active and waiting for payment or supplier confirmation.